 Deaths Associated with Essure

-Because there have been 26 reports of death related to Essure, the lawsuits against Bayer have mounted quickly.
+Because there have been 26 reports of death related to Essure devices, the Essure lawsuits against Bayer have mounted quickly.
 Six of those reports related to four adult deaths, 18 reports related to 15 incidences of loss of pregnancy, and the final two reports were related to two infant deaths after live birth.
 The four adult women reportedly died from suicide, air embolism, uterine perforation and infection.